telerik/kendo-ui-core/docs/framework/datasource/basic-usage.md

         });
 ```

-### Accent folding
+### Accent Folding

-The DataSource does not support `accent folding` out-of-the-box, but it can be easily implemented using either local or server filtering.
+The DataSource does not support `accent folding` out of the box.
+However, it can be easily implemented by using either local or server filtering.

+#### Using Local Filtering

-##### Example - accent folding with local filtering
+The example below demonstrates accent folding with local filtering.

+###### Example

     <h5>DataSource will display all matching to 'Lo' search value items</h5>
     <div id="result"></div>